UIUXEngineering/node-typescript-seed/README.md

 ## Shrinkwrap
 Use yarn as your package manager.
 It maintains a **yarn.lock** file that serves the same purpose as shrinkwrap.

-NPM shrinkwrap is supported and maintained automatically via a `postinstall` and `postuninstall` npm script.
-When you add or remove packages with yarn ( which updates the yarn.lock file), the `postinstall` or `posuninstall` scripts update shrinkwrap.
+NPM shrinkwrap is not supported in this project, though there are helpful tasks set up if you want to get it working.

-For more instrunctions on shrinkwrap, see [./npm-shrinkwrap.readme.md](./npm-shrinkwrap.readme.md).
+For more instrunctions on shrinkwrap, see [./tools/utils/seed/npm/npm-shrinkwrap.readme.md](./tools/utils/seed/npm/npm-shrinkwrap.readme.md).

 # Process